aidenkoog/awesome-app-architecture/flutter-app/README.md

 - 2023/04/14 : Componentized tab widgets at the top of the main screen
 - 2023/04/14 : Componentized all widgets which are used duplicately
 - 2023/04/14 : Changed screens to presentation and installed get_it package
+- 2023/04/14 : Added datasource, repository, usecase, core modules and entities / Added scripts for running and releasing app

 #### How To Setup Environment